ajstewart/officer-snorlax-bot/README.md

 ## Schedule Behaviour

-To add a open and close schedule you mention the bot and use the `addSchedule` command in the following format:
+To add an open and close schedule you mention the bot and use the `addSchedule` command in the following format:

 ```
 @Officer Snorlax addSchedule <#channel-mention> <open-time> <close-time> "<custom-open-message>" "<custom-close-message>" <warning> <dynamic>